universitytheater/utheater.github.io/_shows/2022/spring/trail-oregon.md

     bio: is a second-year double majoring in Theater and Performance Studies and Gender and Sexuality Studies.
 This is Gwen's first UT show, but you may have seen her performing with the improv group Off-Off Campus!
 Some of her favorite previous roles have been Agnes in *She Kills Monsters* and Katherine in *Newsies*.
 Gwen would like to thank her family for always supporting her and the cast and crew of TTO for being so welcoming and creating an amazing show!
 She hopes you enjoy it and fully believe that this twenty year old girl is a seven year old boy.
   - name: Lillian McHugh
     role: Daughter
-    bio: is a second-year Biological Sciences major with a Visual Arts minor.
-She has previously been involved with UTs staged readings and a virtual monologue series by the Dean's Men.
-She can't wait to introduce her new script, "DARLA: The Untold Story of a Western Barmaid", to the masses.
+    bio: "is a second-year Biological Sciences major with a Visual Arts minor.
+She has previously been involved with UT's staged readings and a virtual monologue series by the Dean's Men.
+She can't wait to introduce her new script, \"DARLA: The Untold Story of a Western Barmaid\", to the masses."
   - name: Harry Franklin
     role: McDoon et al.
     bio: is a second-year Public Policy major.
 He has previously performed at the University in *Original Sin* (Simon) and *Love's Labour's Lost* (Don Armado).
 When not doing theatre, Harry enjoys a cappella, tap dancing, and joggling.
 He would like to thank the amazing cast and crew for a fantastic experience these past four months!